 I became passionate about ginger after learning that it is traditionally served with sushi to combat any bacteria that may be ingested with raw fish.
 The simplicity of such a delicious tradition made ginger my favorite tummy stand-by.

-There's data to show that ginger helps with motion sickness, morning sickness, post-operative surgery related nausea, chemotherapy
+There's data to show that ginger helps with motion sickness, morning sickness, post-operative surgery related nausea, chemotherapy nausea, and inflammation, and it is thought in Traditional Chinese Medicine to increase energy and heat.

 For a cheap treat, make some fresh ginger tea by steeping fresh ginger root for 5-10 minutes in hot water with a dash of honey and lemon.